caseymullineaux/caseymullineaux.github.io/_posts/azure-devops/2019-03-02-azure-devops-part-3.md

 In this post, I will show you how to:
 1. Create a build pipeline
-2. Configure agents, jobs and tasks
+2. Configure build agents, jobs and tasks
 3. Configure an automatic trigger to execute a build when your source code changes

 # Create a build pipeline